topcoder-platform/legacy-member-processor/README.md

 - INFORMIX: Informix configuration parameters ( generally, we only need to update INFORMIX_HOST via environment variables, see INFORMIX_HOST parameter in docker/api.env)

 Also note that there is a `/health` endpoint that checks for the health of the app.
 This sets up an expressjs server and listens on the environment variable `PORT`.
 It's not part of the configuration file and needs to be passed as an environment variable

+Configuration for the tests is at `config/test.js`, only add such new configurations different from `config/default.js`
+- WAIT_TIME: wait time used in test, default is 1000 or one second

 ## Local Kafka setup